The Florida Bar

 In spite of efforts to understand a lawyer's legal fee or billing practices, some disagreements may arise.
 In such case, you should first discuss the matter with the attorney.
 Most complaints specifically regarding attorneys' fees are not addressed by the lawyers' Rules of Professional Conduct and are therefore not within the scope of The Florida Bar's disciplinary authority.
 When a client indicates that a dispute involves an illegal or clearly excessive fee, the Bar may investigate that claim through its regulatory system.
 Otherwise, The Florida Bar provides a statewide, uniform Fee Arbitration Program to resolve disputes between attorneys and clients over legal fees.
 The arbitration program is voluntary and cannot be put into effect unless both parties agree to arbitrate.
 The arbitration process can be initiated by either the client or the attorney.
 Once an Agreement to Arbitrate form has been signed by both and returned to the Program Administrator, both parties are legally bound to arbitrate the dispute and to accept the decision of the arbitrator(s).

-The Program Administrator will assign the matter to a sole arbitrator if the matter involves $75,000 or less, or to a three-member panel, made up of at least one attorney and at least one non-attorney, if the amount in controversy exceeds $75,000.
-The arbitration hearing has only one purpose— to decide what the fair and reasonable value is for the legal services performed.
+The Program Administrator will assign the matter to a sole arbitrator if the matter involves $15,000 or less, or to a three-member panel, made up of at least one attorney and at least one non-attorney, if the amount in controversy exceeds $15,000.
 The decision of the arbitrator(s) will be rendered, in writing, within 10 days after the close of the hearing.
 If arbitration is not an option, a fee dispute may require resolution through the courts.

 The material in this pamphlet represents general legal advice.
 Since the law is continually changing, some provisions in this pamphlet may be out of date.
 It is always best to consult an attorney about your legal rights and responsibilities regarding your particular case.